carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::

 These is evidence of **overfitting** in these plots.
-If a model is overfitting, it means that the model performs exceptionally well on the training data but poorly on the validation or test data.
+If a model is overfitting, it means the model performs exceptionally well on the training data, but poorly on the validation data.
 Overfitting occurs when the model has learned to memorize the noise and specific patterns in the training data instead of generalizing the underlying relationships.
-As a result, the model fails to perform well on new, unseen data because it has become too specialized to the training set.
+As a result, the model fails to perform well on new, unseen, data because it has become too specialized to the training set.

 Key characteristics of an overfit model include:

 - High Training Accuracy, Low Validation Accuracy: The model achieves high accuracy on the training data but significantly lower accuracy on the validation (or test) data.

-- Small Training Loss, Large Validation Loss: The training loss is low, indicating that the model's predictions closely match the true labels in the training set.
-However, the validation loss is high, indicating that the model's predictions are far from the true labels in the validation set.
+- Small Training Loss, Large Validation Loss: The training loss is low, indicating the model's predictions closely match the true labels in the training set.
+However, the validation loss is high, indicating the model's predictions are far from the true labels in the validation set.

 How to Address Overfitting: